 “Shoppers want the logistics of their lives to be as simple as possible.
 A strong omnichannel strategy is sensitive to changing consumer behavior and puts the technology and operations in place to meet customers where they are — and where they want you to be,” said Sharon Gee, General Manager, Omnichannel at BigCommerce.

-With more retailers vying for online attention, standing out requires a more resonant brand, better shopping experience and great service.
+With more retailers vying for online attention, standing out is critical to ultimate success and requires a more resonant brand, better shopping experience and excellent service.

-To do that, you’ll need to adapt to new consumer needs and behaviors, and recalibrate your understanding of your target consumer.
-Some of what you’ve always known about your customers may have changed; use data to understand if you’ll need to rethink any of the following:
+To truly stand out, you’ll need to adapt to new consumer needs and behaviors, and recalibrate your understanding of your target consumer.
+Some of what you’ve always known about your customers may have changed — use data to understand if you’ll need to rethink any of the following: